Anaxarchus/gdscript-structs/README.md

 ## Overview

-The `BaseStruct` class is an extendable `Resource` designed to handle structured data in a flexible and efficient manner.
-This class allows for dynamic property management and provides methods for instance manipulation, property setting/getting, and default value handling.
+The `BaseStruct` class is an extendable `Resource` implementing Godot's server/resource pattern to provide highly memory optimized and type safe structs.
+Data is distributed into <Type>PackedArrays and is accessed through the structs index, which doubles as its unique ID.
+This convention allows for very fast lookups, on par with Godot's internal Classes, while maintaining a memory footprint more then 25x smaller then an identical `Object` and more then 35x smaller then an identical `Node2D`.
+See [Benchmarks](#benchmarks) for results.

 ## Features